diehlpk/diehlpk.github.io/cv/index.md

 1. A review for benchmark experiments for validation of peridynamic models
 1. Extracting constitutive mechanical parameters in linear elasticity using the virtual fields method within the ordinary state-based peridynamic framework
 1. Hybrid image processing approach for crack area detection and tracking using Digital Image Correlation results (submitted)
-1. Implementation of Peridynamics utilizing HPX - the C++ standard library for parallelism and concurrency (submitted)
+1. Implementation of Peridynamics utilizing HPX - the C++ standard library for parallelism and concurrency (submitted), [Preprint](https://arxiv.org/abs/1806.06917)
 1. Robust finite element implementation for nonlocal fracture models
 1. Numerical verification of a state-based softening peridynamic model for small displacements: Deducing material parameters from classical linear theory
 1. Integration of CUDA Processing within the C++ library for parellism and concurrency (HPX)